Tuffyk/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Task 14. display lines containing the pattern "root" from the file passwd Task 15. display the number of lines that contain the pattern "bin" in the file /etc/passwd Task 16. display lines containing the patern "root" and 3 lines after them in the file /etc/passwd
+Task 14. display lines containing the pattern "root" from the file passwd Task 15. display the number of lines that contain the pattern "bin" in the file /etc/passwd Task 16. display lines containing the patern "root" and 3 lines after them in the file /etc/passwd Task 17. display all the lines in the file /etc/passwd not containing the pattern "bin"